Sorry, you need to enable JavaScript to visit this website.

 Adult education

-In recent years, especially in 2019-2020, the adult education system has been modified due to changes in the labour market and technology in order to better adapt to new economic and social needs.
-As a result, currently the Vocational Training System provides more opportunities for adults to participate in knowledge-based practical training and acquire professional skills adapted to today's world in order to facilitate their entry into the labour market based on their learning outcomes.
+In recent years, especially in 2019–2020, the adult education system has been modified to better adapt to new economic and social needs, driven by changes in the labour market and technology.
+As a result, the Vocational Training System currently provides more opportunities for adults to participate in knowledge-based practical training and acquire professional skills adapted to today's world facilitating their entry into the labour market based on their learning outcomes.
 For more information, see Eurydice, chapter 8.
 Adult Education and Training.

 The Vocational Training System